ultimosparc/lfcs_exam/Networking.md

     nmcli con mod con-name ipv4.method manual                          //Change the method from static IP to DHCP nmcli con del "connectionname"                                  //Delete a connection

-In /etc/resolv.conf there are configured DNS servers entry It is possible to insert more than one nameserver as backup (primary and secondary) packet filtering (iptables, no firewalld since it’s not related to RHEL)
+packet filtering (iptables, no firewalld since it’s not related to RHEL)

 Configurations